mattaltus/growatt-XX00MTL-esphome/README.md

 ## Hardware

-See this other [Growatt ESP8266](https://github.com/jkairys/growatt-esp8266/tree/master) project for hardware.
-They have even supplies schematic and pcb layout.
+See this other cool [Growatt ESP8266](https://github.com/jkairys/growatt-esp8266/tree/master) project for hardware.
+They have even supplied a schematic and pcb layout.